Endometriosis

 You may become depressed or anxious because of the long-term pain.

 • If you have endometriosis on your bladder, it can be painful when you pee (pass urine).
-You may also see blood in your pee.
+You may see blood in your pee.

 Diagnosis of endometriosis